slsa-framework/slsa/docs/spec/draft/source-requirements.md

 | Approver | The role that approves a particular change to the source.
 | Merger | The role that applies a change to the source.
 This person may be the proposer or a different trusted person, depending on the version control platform.

-## Source Platform Requirements
+## Source Control Platform and Version Control System Requirements

-The version control system MUST provide at least:
+The combination of SCP and VCS MUST provide:

+### **[Immutable reference]**

--   **[Immutable reference]** There exists a deterministic way to identify this particular revision.
-This is usually {project identifier + revision ID}.
+There exists a deterministic way to identify a particular revision.

+This is usually a combination of the repository ID and revision ID.
 When the revision ID is a digest of the revision, as in git, nothing more is needed.
-When the revision ID is a number or otherwise not a digest, then the project server MUST guarantee that revisions cannot be altered once created.
+When the revision ID is a number or otherwise not a digest, then the repository server MUST guarantee that revisions cannot be altered once created.
+The SCP MUST guarantee that repository IDs track the complete history of changes that occur to the source while hosted on the platform.

+### **[Identity Management]**

+There exists an identity management system or some other means of identifying actors.

+The SCP will use these identities for recording change history and writing provenance attestations.

+### **[Change history]**

--   **[Change history]** There exists a record of the history of changes that went into the revision.
+There exists a record of the history of changes conducted on this SCP that went into the revision.

+A merged GitHub pull request is an example of a change record.
 Each change MUST contain:
     -   The immutable reference to the new revision.
+    -   The list of parent revisions.
+    -   The change description/justification.
+    -   The content of the change.
+    -   The [Merger](#source-roles) of the change.
+    -   The timestamp when the change was received by the SCP

+Administrators have the necessary permissions to replace the source in a known repo.
+In mechanical terms, this means changing the source for a known repository ID without publishing a change record.
+This includes changing files, history, or changing references in git.
+When used as an attack, this is called “repo hijacking” (or “repo-jacking”) and is one of the primary threats source provenance attestations protect against.
+If an organization must change the source without publishing a change record, the organization will need to demonstrate that the change was necessary and executed responsibly.

+### **[Change Management]**

+There exists a trusted mechanism for modifying the canonical source through a **revision process**.

+The revision process MUST record at least:

-    -   The identities of the proposer, reviewers (if any), and merger (if different to the proposer).
+-   The identities of the proposer, reviewers (if any), and merger (if different from the proposer).
 -   Timestamps of change submission.
 If a change is reviewed, then the change history MUST also include timestamps for any reviews.
-    -   The change description/justification.
-    -   The content of the change.
-    -   The parent revisions.

-Most popular version control systems meet these requirement, such as git, Subversion, Mercurial, and Perforce.

-The source control platform MUST provide at least:

--   An account system or some other means of identifying persons.
--   A mechanism for modifying the canonical source through a **revision process**.
+-   The specific change reviewed during the revision process or instructions to recreate it.
+In git, this might be the two compared object ids and the computed best merge base between them at the time of review.

+### Additional features

-The source control platform SHOULD additionally provide:
+The combination of SCP and VCS SHOULD additionally provide:

--   A mechanism for assigning roles and/or permissions to identities.
+-   A mechanism for assigning roles and/or permissions to actors.
 -   A mechanism for including code review in the revision process.
 -   Two-factor authentication for the account system (L2+ only).
 -   Audit logs for sensitive actions, such as modifying security controls.
+-   A mechanism to define code ownership for all files in the source repository.

 ## Levels